Nordic Semiconductor: nRF51 Series SoCs

 The nRF51 Series SoCs was the first short-range wireless SoC series from Nordic Semiconductor; it was superseded by the nRF52 Series SoCs.

-Power Management (nPM)
+Power management (nPM)

-Dedicated Power Management ICs (PMIC) can achieve better performance and efficiency, and handle higher load capacities than smaller manufacturing processes and internal regulators. nPM Series supports power management and battery charging.
+Dedicated Power Management ICs (PMIC) integrate a number of functions to reduce the size, improve the power efficiency and maximise the system's battery life.
+The nPM Series supports power management, battery charging, and state-of-charge prediction using integrated battery current, voltage, and temperature measurements for precision estimation.

-Range Extenders (nRF21)
+Range extenders (nRF21)

 The transmit (TX) output power and the receiver sensitivity directly influence the link budget of a connection.
 An RF front-end module (FEM) increases the range at which two wireless devices can communicate while enhancing link robustness. nRF21540 RF FEM can boost wireless range up to 10x.

-Cloud Services
+Cloud services

-nRF Cloud is a platform for cloud services for the nRF Series of wireless devices.
+nRF Cloud is a platform for IoT cloud services for the nRF Series of wireless devices, including location services and Firmware Over-The-Air (FOTA).

-Development Software
+Development software

 nRF Connect SDK is a software development kit for the nRF Series of wireless devices.

-Wireless Technologies and Protocols
+Wireless technologies and protocols

 Nordic Semiconductor provides hardware and software for several wireless technologies and protocols.